aricallen/genius-scheduler/README.md

 ##Tested In

-10.9
+OS X:

+10.10
 - Safari

+10.9:
+- Safari
 - Chrome (you may have to "allow unsafe script" for it to work... click the shield in the address bar)

-10.10
+iOS:

+8.0.2
-- Safari
+- Mobile Safari

 ##To Do